slate-app/chalk/source/index.html.md

 The main block to replace on this page is `{block content}` which will hold all of your content.

 Other blocks can be used to add custom footers or headers, or to set the meta title and descriptions.

+Videos, Images, Artists and News can all be added to a spotlight.
+As they have different data structures, be sure to check the spotlight type and set the content accordingly.

 ## Header